 - Camden – The once weird and wacky, now simply a cool hang place with one of the best markets around

 What to Pack for London

+We recommend a universal power adapter.
 The UK is on the 3 pin, flat pronged outlets and it is different than the two-pronged system in Europe.
-We recommend a universal power adapter.
+Read our packing tips: Packing for Europe – Tips That Will Make Your Travel Life Easier and our complete The Ultimate Travel Packing List (By Professional Travellers)

 Recommended Tours in London